Shloer Chase Preview, Tips, Runners & Trends (November Meeting)

 Shloer Chase Information:

 If you are interested in other predictions at Cheltenham then head over to the Cheltenham tips page to see which runners are being supported by the OLBG racing tipsters and also compare those predictions to the runners that make the trend shortlist when added below.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Cheltenham Racecourse section for links to these.
+You may also be interested in other preview blogs that we have packed full of information, head down to the Schedule for the November Meeting at Cheltenham section for links to these.

 Shloer Chase Trends:

 Looking at the future form, is the winner worth following next time out?
-From the past 15 if you had followed the winner of the Shloer Chase next time out then you would have backed a total of 2 winners.
-Backing all 14 runners who have been out since to win at SP next time out, would have returned an LSP of -9.27.
-Whilst we wait for the 2024 Shloer Chase remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+From the past 16 if you had followed the winner of the Shloer Chase next time out then you would have backed a total of 3 winners.
+Backing all 15 runners who have been out since to win at SP next time out, would have returned an LSP of -8.97.
+Ahead of the 2025 Shloer Chase why not head over to the racing predictions for tips on other races today?

 Shloer Chase Past Winners

 Here are the Shloer Chase past winners for the last 10 renewals.
 Each row details the year of the race, the horse which won along with the age & weight of the horse.
-The trainer of the horse at the time of winning the Shloer Chase as well as the jockey is also displayed along with the starting price the horse was sent off.
+The horse's trainer and the jockey at the time of winning the Shloer Chase are also displayed, along with the starting price at which the horse was sent off.

 YearHorseInfo